qxvz/Exodus-Nuker-V2.0.1/README.md

 `3` After doing that, download the repo as ZIP from the green Code button, and extract it.

 `4` Run the main.py file and input your bot token in the prompt.
 Make sure the bot is in the server.

-# What makes it better then other nukers on Github?
-Other nukers are skidded and include HVNC strings in them, (which rats you) while Exodus V2 is open-source and written in python, easy to use and understand.
-We do not include malicious code against the user.
-Bypasses Discord rate-limit by sending a mass spam first, and then continuing to not go over the rate-limit.

-### It would be appreciated if you would star this as it would help me